White Oleander (film): Plot

 Fifteen-year-old Astrid Magnussen lives in Los Angeles with her free-spirited artist mother Ingrid.
-Too young to remember her father, she relies heavily upon her self-centered mother.
-Ingrid's relationship with a writer, Barry, ends when she discovers he is cheating.
-Murdering him with white oleander poison, Ingrid is incarcerated, leaving Astrid under social services' control.
-Starr Thomas, a former stripper, recovering alcoholic and born-again Christian is Astrid's first foster mother.
-Initially interacting well, Astrid is baptised into her church.
-Ingrid finds out, setting Astrid against them.
-Starr, believing Astrid is sleeping with her live-in boyfriend, Ray, falls off the wagon.
-In a drunken rage, she argues with Ray, then shoots Astrid in the shoulder.
-Starr and Ray disappear; the children beg Astrid not to report her, so she plays along.
+Too young to remember her father, she relies heavily upon her self-centered mother who is in a relationship with Barry, a writer.
+When Ingrid discovers Barry cheating on her, she murders him with white oleander poison and is incarcerated.
+Starr Thomas, a former stripper, recovering alcoholic and born-again Christian becomes Astrid's first foster mother and Astrid is baptised into Starr's church.
+Starr fears Astrid is sleeping with her live-in boyfriend, Ray.
+She falls off the wagon and drunkenly shoots Astrid in the shoulder.
+Starr and Ray disappear and their children beg Astrid not to involve the authorities.

-Astrid recovers in a hospital before being moved to McKinney Children's Center (aka "Mac").
-After fighting with some girls, she befriends fellow artist, Paul Trout.
-Astrid is placed with former actress, Claire Richards, and her producer husband, Mark.
-Fragile but affectionate, Claire bonds closely with Astrid, who finally thrives.
-One day, Astrid discovers Ingrid has been corresponding with Claire and insists on meeting.
-At the prison visit, Ingrid jealously exploits Claire's low self-esteem and suspicions over Mark's fidelity, which worsens her depression.
-Later, a bad fight with Mark makes Claire consider sending Astrid back to MAC.
-She begs Claire not to; Claire appears to recant, but ultimately dies by suicide later that night, devastating Astrid.
+After recovering from her gunshot, Astrid is moved to the McKinney Children's Center (aka "Mac") where she befriends fellow artist Paul Trout.
+Astrid is placed with former actress Claire Richards and her producer husband Mark and Astrid finally thrives.
+Astrid discovers Ingrid and Claire are corresponding and Ingrid insists on meeting her.
+At the prison visit, Ingrid jealously exploits Claire's low self-esteem and suspicions over Mark's fidelity.
+Claire's worsening depression leads to a fight with Mark that makes her consider returning Astrid to MAC before committing suicide.